SzymonSmagowski/Energy_Price_Prediction/README.md

 ## Directories:
 1. data - full dataset plus backup / temp scrapped data files.
 2. results - images of evaluation of backtests / predictions and models evaluations.

+Additionally requirements.txt treats about current libraries used for project in case you want to use venv.